Shra1V32/Multipurpose-Telegram-Bot/README.md

 - **Voice-to-Text Conversion:** Users can tag voice messages, and the bot will analyze the audio to provide a text transcription.

+## Commands
+1. `/dl [URL]`: Download and upload a file directly to Google Drive.
+Replace `[URL]` with the URL of the file you want to download.

+2. `/ytdl [YouTube URL]`: Download a YouTube video and upload it to Google Drive.
+Replace `[YouTube URL]` with the URL of the YouTube video.

+3. `/convert`: Convert the sent images into a single PDF.

+4. `/pdf2img`: Convert a tagged PDF file into a series of images.

+5. `/img2pdf`: Prepare images for conversion to PDF.
+This command is used to collect images for later conversion.

+6. `/cancel [GID]`: Cancel a specific download or upload by specifying its GID (Group ID).

+7. `/cancelall`: Cancel all ongoing downloads and uploads.

+8. `/start`: Check if the bot is running.

+9. `/quote`: Fetch a random quote.

+10. `/run [command]`: Execute shell commands (only authorized users).
+Replace `[command]` with the command you want to run.

+11. `/ping`: Check the bot's network latency.

+12. `/help`: Display a list of available commands and their descriptions.

+13. `/voice2text`: Convert a tagged voice message to text.

 ## Requirements
 - Python (version 3.11)
 - A Linux Machine (For all the features to work)